mjordan/islandora_workbench/README.md

 `relators:art:30`

-You can also use taxonomy term names:
+You can also use taxonomy term names as targets:

 `"relators:art:Jordan, Mark"`